 Chocolate Fish Cafe • website • 04 388 2808

-When it’s sunny, people head for the Chocolate Fish Cafe – the perfect spot for the entire family to sit outside on a blanket, beanbag or if you’re lucky, a chair overlooking Shelly Bay.
-Enjoy a bite to eat from the brunch and lunch menu – including seafood, sandwiches, burgers and salads.
-I highly recommended the delicious Westcoast whitebait or crayfish fritter, however the seafood chowder and Angus beef burger are real favourites too.
+It seems like everyone heads for the Chocolate Fish Cafe on a sunny day.
+It’s the perfect spot for the entire family to sit outside on a blanket, beanbag or if you’re lucky, a chair overlooking Shelly Bay.
+Enjoy a bite to eat from the brunch and lunch menu.
+They offer seafood, sandwiches, burgers, salads and more.
+I highly recommended the delicious Westcoast whitebait or crayfish fritter.
+The seafood chowder and Angus beef burger are real favourites too.
 There’s no better spot to enjoy a Supreme coffee, wine or beer in the sun with top views.

 Aro Cafe • website • 04 384 4970

 A small, buzzing cafe that’s very popular with the locals of Aro Valley.
-A brunch and lunch menu including bruschetta with smoked salmon, horseradish cream and lemon and the popular ‘build your own breakfast’ option including field mushrooms and hot buttery spinach.
-The counter food always looks very decadent.
-However, the highlight has to be the Aro Coffee – it’s worth a trip for this alone.
+They offer a brunch and lunch menu including bruschetta with smoked salmon and the popular ‘build your own breakfast’.
+The counter food always looks very decadent and tempting.
+However, the highlight has to be the Aro Coffee – it’s worth a trip for a coffee alone.

 La Boca Loca • website • 04 388 2451

-A funky, colourful restaurant and bar serving fresh, organic, local and sustainably sourced Mexican cuisine in the suburb of Miramar – just a few steps from the Roxy Cinema.
-The vegetarian burrito with seasonal vegetables is a firm favourite as are the house made corn chips served with salsa ranchera and chipotle mayo.
-I can’t get enough of them.
-Also, La Boca Loca are committed to paying their staff a living wage, which has got to be worth supporting.
+La Boca Loca is a funky, colourful restaurant and bar.
+They serve fresh, organic, local and sustainably sourced Mexican cuisine in the suburb of Miramar – just a few steps from the Roxy Cinema.
+The vegetarian burrito with seasonal vegetables is a firm favourite.
+As are the house made corn chips served with salsa ranchera and chipotle mayo – I can’t get enough of them.
+Also, La Boca Loca are committed to paying their staff a living wage, which is definitely worth supporting.

 Cafe Polo • website • 04 380 7273

-One of the top Wellington suburban cafes – using local produce and the principles of slow food.
-When you step foot into the bright and unpretentious suburban cafe/bistro which offers brunch, lunch and dinner, you’ll be drawn towards a smorgasbord of decadent fresh looking counter foods – including amazing looking donuts!
-The Polo hash browns with roasted vine tomato, Greek style feta, mixed leaves & balsamic are a particular favourite, and the coffee is excellent.
-On Friday and Saturday nights they are open for dinner – offering char grilled squid salad, baked agria potato gnocchi and slow roasted beef sirloin.
+One of the top Wellington suburban cafes.
+They uses local produce and the principles of slow food.
+When you step foot into the bright and unpretentious suburban cafe/bistro.
+Cafe Polo offers brunch, lunch and dinner.
+You’ll be drawn towards a smorgasbord of decadent fresh looking counter foods – including amazing looking donuts!
+The Polo hash browns with roasted vine tomato, Greek style feta, mixed leaves & balsamic are a particular favourite.
+And the coffee is excellent.
+On Friday and Saturday nights they are open for dinner and offer char grilled squid salad, baked agria potato gnocchi and slow roasted beef sirloin.

 The Larder • website • 04 891 0354

-The Larder is a real suburban favourite with Wellingtonians – focused on sourcing local produce and serving gourmet New Zealand cuisine.
+The Larder is a real suburban favourite with Wellingtonians.
+They are focused on sourcing local produce and serving gourmet New Zealand cuisine.
 Just a short distance from Weta Cave in the suburb of Miramar – it’s a handy spot for a spot of brunch or lunch after a tour.
 The delicious portobello mushrooms on toast, with aged balsamic vinegar and parmesan is highly recommend.
 The range of pastries always impresses, perfect with a coffee.
 They open for dinner on Thursday, Friday and Saturday.

 Midnight Espresso Bar • website • 04 384 7014

-An iconic Wellington hangout spot, stocking an amazing range of delicious looking vegetarian, vegan and gluten free options from the impressive display counter which includes lasagna, quiche, salads muffins, slices, cakes and so much more.
-This place is always buzzing with an eclectic mix of people – and they open till 3am!
+Midnight Espresso Bar is an iconic Wellington hangout spot.
+It’s famous for stocking an amazing range of delicious looking vegetarian, vegan and gluten free options from the impressive display counter.
+It often includes lasagna, quiche, salads muffins, slices, cakes and so much more.
+This place is always buzzing with an eclectic mix of people.
+As a bonus they open till 3am!
 You’ll be shoulder to shoulder with your neighbour in this edgy, energy-filled Wellington institution that is Midnight Espresso Bar.

 Plum Cafe • website • 04 384 8881

-A casual, easygoing environment with welcoming staff – a great spot for brunch, lunch or dinner.
-Seating is available indoors, as well as prime location seating outdoors in the middle of Cuba Street, next to the infamous bucket fountain – perfect for people watching.
-I highly recommend the grilled haloumi with pea, orange, mint and radish and the roast pumpkin winter salad with blue cheese and walnut.
+They offer a casual, easygoing environment with welcoming staff.
+Plum Cafe is a great spot for brunch, lunch or dinner.
+Seating is available indoors, as well as prime location seating outdoors in the middle of Cuba Street, next to the infamous bucket fountain.
+It’s perfect for people watching.
+I highly recommend the grilled haloumi with pea, orange, mint and radish.
+The roast pumpkin winter salad with blue cheese and walnut is particularly good too.

 Olive • website • 04 802 5266

-In the heart of Cuba Street, Olive is a popular spot serving brunch, lunch and dinner to a loyal contingent of Wellingtonians.
-The cosy restaurant offers top food with an atmosphere to match and live musicians play on a Friday evening.
+In the heart of Cuba Street, Olive is a popular spot serving brunch, lunch and dinner.
+They feed a loyal contingent of Wellingtonians.
+This cosy restaurant offers top food with an atmosphere to match and live musicians play on a Friday evening.
 On a nice day, ask for a table in the idyllic courtyard – it’s a beautiful little spot.
 Dinner options include a mouth-watering salmon and ginger ravioli, blood orange and fennel compote with beurre rouge.

 Ombra • website • 04 385 3229